 Buying an established practice vs. starting your own

-For potential practice owners, one of the biggest decisions to make is whether to buy an established business, or start a new one.
-If you’ve got an entrepreneurial itch, then planning, launching and growing a new business can be very appealing.
-You have more freedom and autonomy over every aspect of the practice, from location and design, right through to staffing, workflows and practice culture.
-Starting from scratch means you can build a practice that aligns with your vision, and one that can potentially meet more of your financial and lifestyle goals.
+For potential medical practice owners, one of the biggest decisions to make is whether to buy an established business, or start your own practice.
+If you’ve got an entrepreneurial itch and proven business skills, then planning, launching and growing a new business can be very appealing.
+You have more freedom and autonomy over every aspect of your new practice, from location and design, right through to staffing, workflows and practice culture.
+Starting from scratch with practice ownership means you can build a practice that aligns with your vision, and one that can potentially meet more of your financial and lifestyle goals.

 However, starting a new practice can be both daunting and stressful.
-Designing a compliant practice, obtaining permits, purchasing equipment and supplies, hiring staff, marketing your practice and growing a sustainable patient base, are steps that can be time-consuming and expensive.
+Designing a compliant practice, obtaining permits, purchasing equipment and supplies, hiring staff, ongoing practice management, marketing your practice and growing a sustainable patient base, are steps that can be time-consuming and expensive.

-That’s why many GPs choose to buy a medical practice that’s already in operation.
-It’s generally the lower risk option because an established practice will already have patients, so cashflow is likely to continue during the handover period.
-An established practice also provides the potential owner with the opportunity to experience it first-hand, offering greater certainty and a clearer picture of future profitability.
+That’s why many GPs choose to buy an existing medical practice that’s already in operation.
+It’s generally the lower risk option because an older practice will already have patients, so cashflow is likely to continue during the handover period.
+An existing practice also provides the potential owner with the opportunity to experience it first-hand, offering greater certainty and a clearer picture of future profitability.